wehlutyk/thesis/content/3-gistr-3-methods.md

 ### Task difficulty and source complexity fit

-Given the simple task we used, difficulty is controlled by the reading time allotted to subjects and by the selection of source utterances.
+In the simple task we used, difficulty is controlled by the reading time allotted to subjects and by the selection of source utterances.
 In order to unify reading times across utterances we decided that reading time would be proportional to the number of words in the utterance presented: for an utterance $u$, its number of words is noted $|u|_w$ and its reading time is defined as $|u|_w \cdot r$.
 We call $r$ the *reading factor*.